I-Stem/I-Stem.github.io/docs/docs/contributing/writing_guide.md

 This ever-evolving guide provides some rules and recommendations on how to.

+## Where to put information?

+   * Getting started guides/setup instructions: The setup instructions for a repo should live in the top-level README.md file of the corresponding repo.
+   * API Documentation: The automatically generated API documentation for http APIs and component level documentation for frontend components should live in the corresponding repo static documentation generator directory.
+So that the documentation changes could be picked up and deployed with successful automated build and deploys.
+   * Guide on generic how-to: All the changes related to code of conduct, template for different documentation constructs should live within the I-Stem organization repo.

 ## Principles

 - **A feature doesn't exist until it's well documented.**